tantv4668/debt-purchasing-frontend/README.md

 The setup script will automatically:

 - Install all dependencies
-- Create `.env.local` with template values
+- Create `.env` with template values
 - Generate contract types (if contracts are available)
 - Run health checks